The Short Version

 Look for terms like "non-commodity costs" or "transmission charges" in your contract.
 If they're there, your standing charge can rise even on a fixed deal.

 Tip: When comparing tariffs from 2026 onwards, pay close attention to standing charges.
 A slightly higher unit rate with a lower standing charge might actually save you money — especially if you don't use much energy.
+Use our energy bill calculator to model different scenarios for your postcode.

 Is There Any Good News?